Trauma treatment - a mind-body approach

 I work both with mind and body

-• The Mind: I offer practical tools from Acceptance and Commitment Therapy (ACT), which can help you manage difficult thoughts and emotions, stay present, and live in alignment with your values, even when things are hard.
+I offer practical cognitive and behavioural strategies from Acceptance and Commitment Therapy (ACT).
+These tools can help you manage difficult thoughts and emotions, stay present, and live in alignment with your values, even when things are hard.

 Focusing offers a way to meet those places with curiosity and kindness, and to gently bring those pieces together, so they feel less confusing, less overwhelming, and more like part of a whole story you can hold and make sense of.